Florian Henckel von Donnersmarck

-Florian Maria Georg Christian Graf Henckel von Donnersmarck ([ˈfloː.ʁi.aːn ˈhɛŋ.kl̩ fɔn ˈdɔ.nɐsˌmaʁk]; born 2 May 1973) is an Academy Award-winning German and Austrian film director.
-He is best known for writing and directing the 2006 dramatic thriller Das Leben der Anderen (The Lives of Others), the 2010 romantic thriller The Tourist starring Angelina Jolie and Johnny Depp, and the 2018 epic drama Never Look Away.
+Florian Maria Georg Christian Graf Henckel von Donnersmarck ([ˈfloː.ʁi.aːn ˈhɛŋ.kl̩ fɔn ˈdɔ.nɐsˌmaʁk]; born 2 May 1973) is a German-Austrian film director.
+He is best known for writing and directing the 2006 dramatic thriller Das Leben der Anderen (The Lives of Others), which won the Academy Award for Best Foreign Language Film.
+He also wrote and directed the 2010 romantic thriller The Tourist starring Angelina Jolie and Johnny Depp, and the 2018 epic drama Never Look Away.

 Early years

 Henckel von Donnersmarck was born in 1973 in Cologne, West Germany, into the aristocratic Roman Catholic Henckel von Donnersmarck family.
 He grew up in New York City, Brussels, Frankfurt, and West Berlin and is fluent in English, German, French, Russian, and Italian.

 After graduating at the top of his class from the German section of the European School of Brussels I, he studied Russian literature in St. Petersburg for two years and passed the State Exam for Teachers of Russian as a Foreign Language.
-He holds a Master of Arts degree in Philosophy, politics and economics at New College, Oxford, and a diploma in Film Directing from the University of Television and Film Munich.
+He then read philosophy, politics, and economics at New College, Oxford, and received a Bachelor of Arts degree, later promoted to a Master of Arts degree per tradition.
+He also studied at the University of Television and Film in Munich, receiving a diploma in Film Directing.

 Family

-The younger son of Dr. Leo-Ferdinand Graf Henckel von Donnersmarck, a former president of the German division of the Order of Malta, and literary scout Anna Maria von Berg, Henckel von Donnersmarck holds German and Austrian citizenships.
+The younger son of Leo-Ferdinand Henckel von Donnersmarck, a former president of the German division of the Order of Malta, and literary scout Countess Anna Maria von Berg, Henckel von Donnersmarck holds German and Austrian citizenships.
 His father's only brother, Gregor Henckel Donnersmarck, is the emeritus abbot at Heiligenkreuz Abbey, a Cistercian monastery in the Vienna Woods where Henckel von Donnersmarck spent a month writing the first draft of The Lives of Others (German: Das Leben der Anderen).
+His grandfather, Count Friedrich-Carl Henckel von Donnersmarck, was a Thomist philosopher.
+He is a distant relative of the German filmmaker Anna Henckel-Donnersmarck.

 Henckel von Donnersmarck is married to Christiane Asschenfeldt, the first International Executive Director of Creative Commons.
-They have three children and currently live in Los Angeles.
+They have three children, including Lara Cosima Henckel von Donnersmarck, and currently live in Los Angeles.
 He stands 2.05 m (6 ft 9 in) tall.